MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-info-prerequisite.md

-# Advanced Introduction to DevOps
+# Fundamentals of Modern Software Engineering and DevOps

 ## Course Info and Prerequisites.

 ### Course Name:

-Advanced Introduction to DevOps.
+Fundamentals of Modern Software Engineering and DevOps.

 ### Duration of the course: